 A highly successful design in Nuclear Magnetic Resonance (NMR) resonator probe is the so called Slotted Tube Resonator (STR).
-This design consist in a pair of conducting sheets with a substantial angle ("window angle") sustained on a cylindrical surface.
+This design consists of a pair of conducting sheets with a substantial angle ("window angle") sustained on a cylindrical surface.
 These structures are to resonate at frequencies ranging from 4 MHz to 500 MHz.

 Plane problem of AC magnetics.